nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Value proposition**:
 * manage tasks and contacts faster than a typical mouse/GUI driven app
+* able to view all upcoming tasks to be completed at one glance
 * allows efficient delegation of tasks to subordinates in an organised and centralised manner